 An ambulance was called on the recommendation of NHS 24 as they thought it may be meningitis.
 He had a CT scan and it was at that point we were told that Matthew had a brain tumour and it was likely our lives would never be the same again.

 Matthew was then sent to the Western general in Edinburgh for an MRI scan where it revealed that the tumour was almost a quarter of the size of Matthew’s brain.
 Within a week Matthew went in for surgery to remove the tumour as it was pushing against his optic nerves and things were serious.
 I cannot even begin to explain the feelings and thoughts running through my head as Matthew was wheeled off for surgery but I knew he would make it out as he is such a strong guy!
 Five hours later I received a call saying Matthew was up and having a cup of tea.
 I couldn’t believe it!!!
 We were told he may have problems with his speech and movement on his right side due to the location of the tumour.
 I rushed to the hospital to find the cheeky chappy asking for extra pudding.
 I could not quite believe that he was sitting up and feeding himself and smiling.
 I have never felt so happy and so proud.

-A few weeks after Matthew's surgery we got the results from the biopsy of the tumour and we were told it was a grade 4 glioblastoma tumour.
-Although they had managed to get the majority of the tumour removed we have been told it is likely the tumour will grow back and ultimately the diagnosis is terminal.
-That was over a year and a half ago.
+A few weeks after Matthew’s surgery we got the results from the biopsy of the tumour and we were told it was a grade 4 glioblastoma tumour.
+Although they had managed to get the majority of the tumour removed we were told Matthew only had 12-18 months to live.

 We were really fortunate that Matt breezed through radiotherapy and chemotherapy and lived a very healthy and active life for four years before we once again got the crushing news in April 2020 that two new tumours were growing.